 Due to the fallouts of the COVID-19 pandemic, nearly 260 million children have no access to education: the highest number in over a decade.
 What’s more, deep budget cuts and rising poverty means almost 10 million children may never return to school.
 Add armed conflict into the mix and their dreams of a brighter future seem more and more uncertain.

 War Child works exclusively to improve the resilience and wellbeing of children affected by conflict.
-But in order to uphold children’s right to a healthy mind, we must not forget their right to learn.
+But to uphold children’s right to a healthy mind, we must not forget their right to learn.
 This notion shaped their activities in 2021, as outlined in the new Annual Report.

 Child protection among vulnerable communities

 War Child met the needs of 648,477 children and adults over the course of 2021; more than twice as much as 2020.
 They delivered a vital combination of education, psychosocial support and child protection among vulnerable communities in more than 14 countries.
 By investing in their growth as an organization, they plan to support many more children affected by war and conflict in the years to come.

 Meanwhile, a joint study with World Vision confirmed War Child’s fears surrounding COVID-19’s impact on young minds.
 Armed with this evidence, they presented their findings at four international conferences.
 As COVID-19 swept Africa, Uganda experienced the longest school closures in the world.
 Alongside a wealth of distance learning projects for children, they also addressed the stress and burnout that teachers are facing through the progression of the CORE for Teachers method.
 These represent just a few of War Child’s achievements.